A Python reference implementation of the CF data model

 The cfdm package can

-- read field constructs from netCDF and CDL datasets,
+read field and domain constructs from netCDF and CDL datasets,

-- write and append field constructs to netCDF datasets on disk,
+write and append field and domain constructs to netCDF datasets on disk,

-- read, write, and create datasets containing hierarchical groups,
+read, write, and create netCDF and CDL datasets containing hierarchical groups,

-- read, write, and create data that have been compressed by convention (i.e. ragged or gathered arrays), whilst presenting a view of the data in its uncompressed form.
+read, write, and create data that have been compressed by convention (i.e. ragged or gathered arrays, or coordinate arrays compressed by subsampling), whilst presenting a view of the data in its uncompressed form.

 Command line utility